<style>

 To get a sense of whether or not your shell is working properly, you can compare the output of your shell to a standard bash terminal for some simple commands such as the following:

-Note that 300sh supports passing arguments to programs, but does not support output redirection (e.g., /bin/ls > /tmp/outfile).
+Note that `300sh` supports passing arguments to programs, but does not support output redirection (e.g., `/bin/ls > /tmp/outfile`).

-Now head to the grading server and run the checkoff for Lab 5.
+**This is the end of part I!** Now, head to the grading server and run the checkoff for Lab 5.

 You should see the "shell" test pass.
 Don't worry about others failing or partial credit; if you pass the "shell" test, you've done what you need to do for Part I of the lab.

-Assignment Part II: Reverse Index
+## Part II: Reverse Index (using multiprocessing and pipes)

-Introduction
+### Introduction

 One common paradigm of programming, perhaps the one with which you are most familiar, is sequential programming.
 Sequential programs execute instructions one at a time in a specific order.
 With the aid of multiple processes, however, we can also have **concurrent** programs.
 Concurrent programs execute in parallel, either on multiple processors in your computer or in a time-sliced way on a single processor.

-You have experience writing concurrent programs using fork already! fork creates a new process in which a distinct task can be executed in parallel with existing processes.
+You have experience writing concurrent programs using `fork` already! `fork` creates a new process in which a distinct task can be executed in parallel with existing processes.

 One benefit to concurrent programming is that it can improve program performance by splitting one big task into smaller subtasks which can be executed at the same time rather than sequentially (assuming you're running on a multiprocessor computer).
 However, since multiple processes exist in distinct virtual address spaces, the data in one process’s address space is not visible to any other process.
-This becomes a problem when using multiple processes to speed up a task, as you will eventally want to pool all child process results together.
+This becomes a problem when using multiple processes to speed up a task, as you will eventually want to pool all child process results together.

 In this part of the lab, you will learn how to share data between processes via pipes.
-A pipe is a one-way channel in which data can be sent and received between processes.
-On Linux, it is represented as an array of two file descriptors with the first (element 0) representing the file descriptor for the read end of the pipe, and the second (element 1) representing the file descriptor for the write end of the pipe.
-Data can be read from and written to pipes using the standard read and write system calls.
+A **pipe** is a one-way channel in which data can be sent and received between processes.
+On Linux, it is represented as an array of two *file descriptors* with the first (element 0) representing the file descriptor for the *read end* of the pipe, and the second (element 1) representing the file descriptor for the *write end* of the pipe.
+Data can be read from and written to pipes using the standard `read` and `write` system calls.

-Assignment Specifications
+### Specifications

-This is the essence of how a search engine like Google works!
+Reverse indexing is the essence of how a search engine like Google works!
 When you type a keyword into Google, the Google servers look up your keyword in a giant reverse index, finding the web pages that mention this keyword.
 It then ranks the results according to a highly secret algorithm.

 Google's reverse index is split over many servers, and speeds up lookups using concurrency.
 For this assignment, you will build a more modest, single-machine reverse index, but concurrency will still help speed it up!